 51. In 1986 Bowie got a role in the movie "Absolute Beginners".e also wrote and performed the theme song.

-52. At the same year, he starred in the film "Labyrinth" as Jareth the Goblin King.
+52. In the same year, he starred in the film "Labyrinth" as Jareth the Goblin King.
 He wrote and also was part the film soundtrack.

 53. In 1989 he formed the supergroup "Tin Machine".
 They released two albums.

-56. In 1995 he worked with Brian Eno again, in the album "Outside", which also included a collaboration with the "Pet Shop Boys".
-During the tour for this album, Bowie will also arrive to Israel.
+56. In 1995 he worked with Brian Eno again, on the album "Outside", which also included a collaboration with the "Pet Shop Boys".
+During the tour for this album, Bowie will also arrive in Israel.